 s.t. stands for "Same Time" and is used when two racers cross the finish line in a tie.
 Since you can't enter two at once, enter one of the two racers' bib# and then tap Record as they cross the line.
 Now enter the second bib#, and tap s.t., which will record the time for the second runner using the previously recorded time.
 Clear erases any bib# you are entering to allow you to correct it (there is no backspace; Clear simply erases the number and lets you start over.
 In practice, since the numbers are usually only a few digits, that seems simpler anyway).

 The list of finishers appears at the bottom.
 The most recent four are always shown, but you can of course scroll the list to see all the finishers.
-Beginning with version 1.2, on the top of the right-hand side of the list of finishers, to the right of the word "Name," you'll see a "pull-up" icon.
+On the top of the right-hand side of the list of finishers, to the right of the word "Name," you'll see a "pull-up" icon.
 Tapping on this icon will expand the list of finishers to a full-screen view, to allow easier review of the thirteen most recent finishers.
 In this mode you cannot do any recording of new finishers, since the relevant area of the screen is hidden.
 In this view, the icon changes to a "pull-down" icon; tap it to revert to the normal display with only four finishers and the timing screen showing to resume normal timing operations.

 The list of recorded times serves a variety of purposes, but one of them is for making additions and corrections.
 Sometimes, a racer crosses the finish line without their number showing.
 Just tap Record to record the time.
 Now, when you have a moment, tap that entry on the list at the bottom, and the Modify Entry screen will appear: